weylundbhast/Galerest/content/People/Heritage.md

 **Size.** Dasypan stand between 3 and 4 feet tall, and generally have a slender build.

 **Speed**.
 Your base walking speed is 25 feet.
 You have a swimming speed of 25 feet.

+**Carapace**.
+Armadillo-kins have armored hide on their back, tail and the top of their head.
+While unarmored your Armor Class is equal to 12 + your Dexterity modifier.

+**Ball Defense**.
+As an action, if you are not wearing armor or wearing armor specialized to your body structure, you can roll into a ball, gives you a base AC of 20 (your Dexterity modifier doesn't affect this number).
+This action does provoke opportunity attacks.
+While rolled up into a plated ball, you can't perform any action except moving at 30 feet on a flat surface, or exiting your ball defense.

 ## Tachian (Polecat)

 **Ability Score Increase**.
 Your Dexterity score increases by 2 and your Wisdom score increases by 1.